twk6809/ARISS_mod_script_gen/README.md

    - **CHECK** for messages to scroll across the screen.
 There is limited error checking.
 (See **Known Issues and Tips** below).
 It will report success if there were no errors.
-Example output messages from a successful run of the script.
+See below.

   	 ```
 	 Python script: ARISS_mod_script_gen.py